teosveta/Teosveta/README.md

 ## Open to Collaborating On

-I'm drawn to projects where the technology serves a genuine purpose — systems that protect people, automate compliance that actually matters, AI that stays within safe boundaries, and financial tools built with honesty.
+I'm drawn to projects where the technology serves a genuine purpose — systems that protect people, automate compliance that matters, AI that stays within safe boundaries, and financial tools built with honesty.

 - **Cybersecurity and data privacy** — security-aware systems, compliance automation, privacy-by-design
 - **AI safety and governance** — responsible AI, evaluation frameworks, alignment-aware engineering